briandfoy/briandfoy.github.io/_posts/2020-01-30-battling-ahrefsbot.md

 Status [] Online Casino Legal Baccarat Winning Law Hold'emba []
 {% endhighlight %}

-Perhaps this isn't AhrefsBot but someone just highjacking it's name.
+Perhaps this isn't AhrefsBot but someone just hijacking it's name.
 Looking at the Cloudflare logs, I see that every IP that I'm blocking with my User-Agent rule is a French IP address.
 Every one of them.
 Yep, there are two providers in France that tolerate this sort of